To solve persistent IT problems, you must first identify three trouble spots.

 Organizing your business enabling technology into simple buckets is one of the best ways to track, score, report, and collaborate with your MSP.

 The term “trouble spots” appears in the title of this article because each of the following areas becomes problematic if you don’t grasp the general terminology and reach a consensus with your MSP to remediate weaknesses.

-Do you want happier, more productive employees, who don’t spend an inordinate amount of time submitting help desk tickets?
+Do you want happier, more productive employees who don’t waste time submitting help desk tickets?

 - ISP Gateways

 - Windows Laptop

 While your MSP can not manage your network copier/printer/fax machine like the vendor of record, they know when it’s offline.

 They can also troubleshoot integration issues with their technical counterparts at the copier company or any third-party IT provider.